elaforge/karya/doc/instrument.md

 more fancy things the instrument can do.

 As documented in 'Local.Instrument', some instruments may require expensive things like parsing sysex dumps.
-'Instrumnet.MakeDb', which is built as `build/opt/make_db`, will run them and write caches.
+'Instrument.MakeDb', which is built as `build/opt/make_db`, will run them and write caches.
 'Instrument.Sysex' has support for parsing (and generating) sysexes.